 Late 17th Tapestry fragment

-The conservation of “Resting Traveller,” the conservation of a late 17th C. tapestry fragment, Packwood House, National Trust
+The conservation of “Resting Traveller,” a late 17th C. tapestry fragment, Packwood House, National Trust.

 The fragment was in a fair condition, with the colours still bright, however, it was very dirty and hard to make out details.
 The piece was slightly distorted and curling in at the edges, being restricted by the surrounding wool tape.
 Some woven slits were opening- an indicator that the tapestry was hanging under strain.
 The silk yarn was failing with exposed warps e.g. in the cravat.
 There were previous coarse repairs, notably around the cravat and face. the tapestry had suffered many small holes from moth damage e.g. holes in the hat and face with darned repair, holes across top section & to the lower left and right-hand edges.
 Tufted wool weft ends were coming through slits.
 The tapestry had been lined with a later hessian, which was degraded with splits.